-Onondaga Community College offers a variety of courses at the intermediate and advanced level to meet the needs and abilities of speakers of other languages who want to develop their English skills.
-Emphasis is on developing skills to enhance selfconfidence and academic success.
+Onondaga Community College offers a variety of courses at the intermediate and advanced level to meet the needs and abilities of speakers of other languages who want to develop their English skills, as well as, reading skills.
+Emphasis is on developing skills to enhance self-confidence and academic success.